 The idea for the Heels United Project came about following several ad testing and planning sessions with students, staff and others that emphasized the importance of finding a communications channel that would allow us to actively connect with the campus community throughout the year on many important points.
 The installation project provides the opportunity to share important information, directly connect our community to resources, and encourage everyone to get involved on campus.

 Interested in helping out?
 If you see an installation on campus this year, share information about it with your friends using your social media accounts and the hashtag #HeelsUnitedProject.
 Encourage your friends to stop by and check it out.

 Have ideas for future installations or want to get more involved with the project?
 Let us know.
 We’re looking for great team members to help develop future installations and we’re always interested in learning more about the topics you want to address through this project.

-First Installation of the Heels United Project - Think A.C.E. for Consent
+Think A.C.E. for Consent